-DLPT6 Lower Range Listening Comprehension Test for Chinese Mandarin

-ATTENTION: You should hear a voice reading the instructions below.
+DLPT5 Lower Range Listening Comprehension Test for Chinese-Mandarin ATTENTION: You should hear a voice reading the instructions below.
 If the audio is not clear or loud enough, raise your hand now to alert the Test Administrator.

-- When a passage screen opens, you will see a short statement in English that explains the context from which the passage was taken, and below that, the question or questions associated with the passage. - When you are ready to hear the passage, click on the [Play Audio] button located at the bottom right corner of the screen. - You will then hear the short statement in English followed by the passage.
-Passages at the beginning of the test will be played only once.
-After a certain point in the test, passages will be played twice.
-You will be told when you reach that point.
-There will be a short cone signal between the two playings. - You do not have to wait until the passage has finished playing to begin answering the questions.
+When a passage screen opens, you will see a short statement in English that explains the context from which the passage was taken, and below that, the question or questions associated with the passage.
+When you are ready to hear the passage, click on the [Play Audio] button located at the bottom right corner of the screen.
+You will then hear the short statement in English followed by the passage.
+Some passages will be played once and some will be played twice.
+When a passage is played twice, there will be a short tone signal just before the passage is played the second time.
+You do not have to wait until the passage has finished playing to begin answering the questions.
 After hearing the passage you will be reminded to answer the question or questions.
 Read each question and its answer choices carefully.
-Some questions may be in the form of an incomplete statement. - Based on what you have heard in the passage, choose the best answer to each question from among the four answer choices.
-The answer to each question may be stated overtly in the passage or only implied. - Click on the button next to the answer you have shosen.
-You may change your answer by clicking on a different button. - Click on the [Next] button at the bottom right of the screen to go to the next passage. - There is no penalty for guessing, so it is to your advantage to answer all of the guestions.
+Some questions may be in the form of an incomplete statement.
+Based on what you have heard in the passage, choose the best answer to each question from among the four answer choices.
+The answer to each question may be stated overtly in the passage or only implied. • Click on the button next to the answer you have chosen.
+You may change your answer by clicking on a different • Click on the [Next] button at the bottom right of the screen to go to the next passage. • There is no penalty for guessing, so it is to your advantage to answer all of the questions.
 A sample passage follows on the next screen.
 If you need help during the test, click on the [Help] button.
+Introduction: Screen 6 of 6 Audio Playing Help